nemarvin/nemarvin.github.io/teaching/world-history-async.md

 - primary-source analysis
 - a 1.5–3 minute audio or video walkthrough

-Students will peer review one another’s exhibits and revise accordingly.
+Students will peer-review one another’s exhibits and revise accordingly.

 *If you earn a perfect grade or are otherwise satisfied with your grade on Exhibit 1, you may email the professor to request exemption from Exhibit 2, in which case your Exhibit 1 grade will be applied in place of Exhibit 2.*